bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 Keep unrelated changes out of the commit.
 Split docs, release notes, build fixes, and implementation work when they are independently meaningful.

-For non-code-only changes such as release-note cleanup, issue-bookkeeping docs, or website TODO notes, add `[skip ci]` to the commit subject unless the user explicitly wants CI to run.
+Use `[skip ci]` only when every changed file is excluded from the produced artifacts and the commit does not need to trigger required CI.
+Do not infer this from file extensions: inspect Maven resources, assembly descriptors, and other packaging configuration first.
+For example, `RELEASE.txt` is copied into the standalone CLI archives, so a commit that changes it must not use `[skip ci]`.

+Never put `[skip ci]` on the final commit that will be promoted to `master` as the release-candidate tip.
+That push must trigger the required CircleCI build even when the individual changes were already verified elsewhere.

-Do not use `[skip ci]` for implementation, build, dependency, generated CLI metadata, or release-lane fixes that need CI validation.
+Valid `[skip ci]` candidates include maintainer-only workflow or issue-bookkeeping documents and website TODO notes that are neither packaged nor intended to trigger a deployment.
+Do not use `[skip ci]` for implementation, build, dependency, generated CLI metadata, artifact-facing release notes, or release-lane fixes that need CI validation.

 Push implementation work to `develop` unless preparing a release: